aigul-kozak/webdriverio_docker/README.md

 Note for local runs: The Edge → Chrome fallback is not implemented locally.
 If EdgeDriver cannot be downloaded, you will need to manually run tests in Chrome using: npm run test:chrome

+Allure reports:
-Allure reports include a browser label: edge (fallback → chrome) — if Edge failed and Chrome was used chrome or firefox — for normal runs
+uses the official @wdio/allure-reporter package edge (fallback → chrome) — if Edge failed and Chrome was used chrome or firefox — for normal runs
 This ensures the CI/CD pipeline never breaks due to driver issues.